The Joint Statement on Analytics

 This balancing act will be a challenge demanding skillful leadership and intentional change management across the institution.
 Despite the difficulties in the journey, the goals you are working toward—serving your students and strengthening your institution—are worth it.

 Each person at your institution…will likely find some aspect of your analytics transformation jarring.
 Expectations must be managed.

 Get ready to make substantial investments in time, talent, and money.
 The necessary investment goes far beyond buying technology.
 First, make sure the considerable data you already collect are available, shared, and used appropriately.
 Then, if you want to move hard-to-nudge needles like retention and graduation rates, you need to invest in a broader strategy to get the appropriate information in the hands of faculty, staff, and students and to develop the data literacy skills needed to use the information to make smart decisions.

 Helping students successfully achieve their academic goals is fundamental to mission, but it also can positively affect the bottom line.
 The math is compelling.
-According to rpk GROUP, technology-enabled initiatives like these may generate net revenue averaging $1 million annually.
-Advancing analytics can be expensive, but the return on investment can also be sizable and extends to long-term reputational returns far beyond adding revenue that would otherwise have been lost when students leave early.
+According to rpk GROUP, technology-enabled initiatives like these may generate net revenue averaging $1 million annually3.
+Advancing analytics can be expensive, but the return on investment can also be sizable and extends to long-term reputational returns far beyond adding revenue that would otherwise have been lost when students leave early4.

 Sophisticated new technologies and predictive algorithms may reinforce pernicious discrimination and bias if not carefully applied with knowledge of the underlying methods and data.